 How does a lifetime mortgage work?

-With a lifetime mortgage, homeowners can borrow money secured against their property, whilst retaining ownership and continuing to live there.
+With a lifetime mortgage, homeowners can borrow money through a loan secured against their property, whilst retaining ownership and continuing to live there.
 With this type of mortgage there is no obligation to make any monthly repayments but if you wish to do so then there are options available.

 Can you pay off a lifetime mortgage?

-However, for those who are looking to sell the property and re-mortgage elsewhere or experience a change in circumstances and wish to repay the loan in full there are options to do so, but these can come with large early repayment charges so it is always advisable to look into these beforehand.
+However, for those who are looking to sell the property and re-mortgage elsewhere or experience a change in circumstances and wish to repay the loan in full there are options to do so, but these can come with large early repayment charges, so it is always advisable to seek advice beforehand.
+Some plans have early repayment charges that end after a period of years and some have no charges which is where using a whole of market adviser like Bower will find you the most appropriate plan.

 Can you transfer a lifetime mortgage if you move?